apache/apisix/docs/en/latest/plugins/jwt-auth.md

 You can implement `jwt-auth` with [HashiCorp Vault](https://www.vaultproject.io/) to store and fetch secrets and RSA keys pairs from its [encrypted KV engine](https://developer.hashicorp.com/vault/docs/secrets/kv) using the [APISIX Secret](../terminology/secret.md) resource.

-## API

-This Plugin adds `/apisix/plugin/jwt/sign` as an endpoint.

-:::note

-You may need to use the [public-api](public-api.md) plugin to expose this endpoint.

 :::

 ## Enable Plugin